 15 Facts About Poverty in Afghanistan

-- About 90 percent of Afghans struggle to live on current income: Over the past decade, poverty in Afghanistan has risen to record-breaking heights.
-From 2008 to 2018, the number of Afghans reporting that their current income was insufficient to support their family grew from 60 percent to 90 percent.
+- About 90% of Afghans Struggle to Live on Their Current Income: Over the past decade, poverty in Afghanistan has risen to record-breaking heights.
+From 2008 to 2018, the number of Afghans reporting that their current income was insufficient to support their family grew from 60% to 90%.
 Keep this number in mind when reading the other 15 facts about poverty in Afghanistan.
 These facts apply to 90 percent of the country’s citizens.

-- Well-being is at global record lows: Poverty not only affects people economically or physically – there is an emotional toll as well.
-According to a 2018 Gallup poll, only 36 percent of Afghans said that they smiled or laughed the previous day.
+- Well-being is at Global Record Lows: Poverty not only affects people economically or physically – there is an emotional toll as well.
+According to a 2018 Gallup poll, only 36% of Afghans said that they smiled or laughed the previous day.
 When asked to rate their lives on a scale of 0 (worst) to 10 (best), Afghan citizen responses averaged 2.7.
 Most recently, in 2016, Afghan citizen responses on the same question averaged 4.2.

-- Education has become a luxury for children: A 2018 U.N. report noted that more than 2 million children aged 6-14 worked to support their families.
-With an average of 58 percent of Afghan families unable to afford food, full-time work becomes a higher priority than education.
+- Education has Become a Luxury for Children: A 2018 U.N. report noted that more than 2 million children aged 6-14 worked to support their families.
+With an average of 58% of Afghan families unable to afford food, full-time work becomes a higher priority than education.
 In February 2019, UNICEF, the U.N. and the government of Afghanistan launched a long-term education response program projected to help half a million children in the country.
 The program hopes to raise an additional $35 million within the next year to help support education infrastructure and secure teachers, supplies and similar needs for schools across the entire country.

-- Undereducated Afghan citizens are the most vulnerable: Undereducated citizens suffer the most during economic downturns in Afghanistan, with an unemployment rate of 8 percent and underemployment (employed, but unable to cover living costs) of 41 percent.With the difficulty of getting an education, the cycle of poverty continues for many families.
+- Undereducated Afghan Citizens are the Most Vulnerable: Undereducated citizens suffer the most during economic downturns in Afghanistan, with an unemployment rate of 8% and underemployment (employed, but unable to cover living costs) of 41%.With the difficulty of getting an education, the cycle of poverty continues for many families.

-- Armed conflict is the top reason for poverty: Poverty in Afghanistan is directly linked to increases and decreases in Taliban control in the country.
-When the Taliban increased influence in Afghanistan between 2012 and 2017, the number of citizens living in poverty increased from 38 percent to 55 percent.
+- Armed Conflict is the Top Reason for Poverty: Poverty in Afghanistan has direct links to increases and decreases in Taliban control in the country.
+When the Taliban increased its influence in Afghanistan between 2012 and 2017, the number of citizens living in poverty increased from 38% to 55%.
 The World Bank believes that political settlement with the Taliban would be an important step forward to attract the return of capital and skilled workers from overseas.

-- And so is displacement: In 2018 more than 550,000 new Afghan citizens were displaced by conflict and drought.
+- Displacement: In 2018, conflict and drought displaced more than 550,000 new Afghan citizens.
 Between displacement and a dwindling young professional population, it is difficult for Afghanistan to keep skilled workers to further its economy.

-- Government corruption fuels the fire: The economy in Afghanistan grew only 2 percent in 2018.
-The World Bank reports that the sluggish economy is a direct result of government corruption.
+- Government Corruption Fuels the Fire: The economy in Afghanistan grew only 2% in 2018.
+The World Bank has reported that the sluggish economy is a direct result of government corruption.
 This means aid to struggling areas is often delayed or never arrives and economic growth benefits only the country’s highest elite (and former warlords).

-- Iran affects Afghanistan’s poverty: Approximately 2.5 to 3 million Afghans left home to pursue better economic opportunities in Iran.
+- Iran Affects Afghanistan’s Poverty: Approximately 2.5 to 3 million Afghans left home to pursue better economic opportunities in Iran.
 These migrants have been a vital part of the economy as they send their Iranian wages home to their families.
 Unfortunately, as the Iranian economy has crashed, so have the available wages.
-The rial lost approximately 70 percent of its value, drastically decreasing the ability of workers to support their families back home.
+The rial lost approximately 70% of its value, drastically decreasing the ability of workers to support their families back home.

-- Research gives hope: The World Bank implemented a test-program in 2015 to help improve economic outcomes for poor citizens.
+- Research Gives Hope: The World Bank implemented a test program in 2015 to help improve economic outcomes for poor citizens.
 The program provided households in the Balkh province with a temporary stipend and financial coaching.
-The results showed a 20 percent decrease in the number of households below the national poverty line, a 30 percent increase in consumption, a 17 percent decrease in depression among women and a 53 percent reduction in debt.
+The results showed a 20% decrease in the number of households below the national poverty line, a 30% increase in consumption, a 17% decrease in depression among women and a 53% reduction in debt.
 The World Bank published these findings in 2019, providing the first-ever evidence of similar targeted programs for poor areas in conflict regions.

-- Trends predict further growth: Based on current trends, the World Bank believes there is hope for further economic growth in Afghanistan.
-The 2019 World Bank assessment of Afghanistan confirmed prospects are looking positive for Afghanistan, with a projected 2.5 percent growth in 2019 and up to 3.5 percent growth in 2021.
+- Trends Predict Further Growth: Based on current trends, the World Bank believes there is hope for further economic growth in Afghanistan.
+The 2019 World Bank assessment of Afghanistan confirmed prospects are looking positive for Afghanistan, with a projected 2.5% growth in 2019 and up to 3.5% growth in 2021.

-- Continued aid is critical: As of 2019, grants support more than 75 percent of Afghanistan’s public expenditures.
+- Continued Aid is Critical: As of 2019, grants support more than 75% of Afghanistan’s public expenditures.
 The U.N. humanitarian workers warn that the withdrawal of aid to Afghanistan could derail the slow but steady growth the country has experienced since 2001.

-- The 2020 aid package is under congressional review right now: The Department of State and USAID have requested approximately $532.8 million in aid for the financial year 2020.
-At the time of writing, this request has not yet been approved.
+- The 2020 Aid Package is Under Congressional Review Right Now: The Department of State and USAID have requested approximately $532.8 million in aid for the financial year 2020.
+At the time of writing, this request has not yet received approval.

 There are tangible issues that fuel poverty, and these 15 facts about poverty in Afghanistan represent only a part of the complex issues the country’s economy faces.
-Remember that a country is more than just its politics – it is made up of people.
-We can help people through our actions and reduce the suffering of millions of Afghan citizens.
+Remember that a country is more than just its politics – it comprises people.
+Others can help the Afghani people through various actions in order to reduce the suffering of millions of Afghan citizens.

 – Melanie Rasmussen